NPTE-PTA

 Rearfoot varus

-inversion of calcaneus when subtalar joint in neutral
+inversion of calcaneus when the subtalar joint is in neutral

 Rearfoot valgus

-** eversion of calcaneus when subtalar joint in neutral**
+eversion of calcaneus when the subtalar joint is in neutral

 Forefoot varus